 When you have a clear vision making decisions becomes easy.
 Take the time to define your objective or desired state and involve all stakeholders in the process.

-Once all the ideas, aspirations, principles and desires have been discussed, the rules of the game can be captured in a UX Vision that can be a document, a phrase or a diagram, whatever makes sense for the team.
+Once all the ideas, aspirations, principles and desires have been discussed, the rules of the game can be captured in a UX Vision that can captured in a document, a phrase or a diagram, whatever makes sense for the team.
 So, when the future brings questions and dilemmas, the team has a North Star to guide their decisions.
 Only what aligns with the Vision should be implemented.

-3. A designated place for everything.
+3. Web Portal: A designated place for everything.

 A system of categories eliminates randomly and careless placement.

-Two of the main reasons why we have clutter in our life is because we don’t have enough space for all the things we have and because we haven’t established an appropriate place for each item.
+Two of the main reasons why we have clutter in our life is because we don’t have enough space for all of the things we have and because we haven’t established an appropriate place for each item.

-To solve the first problem —having enough space— we can either increase the area or reduce the number of things.
+To solve the first problem – having enough space – we can either increase the area or reduce the number of things.
 Since expanding is not always easy or cheap, the most common approach is to reduce the amount of stuff we have, and to implement a storage system that is efficient and intuitive.

-4. Does it spark trust?
+4. Does your web portal spark trust?